 |Summer Term 1:||The Living World – Cold Environments (Svalbard case study)||Paper 3 Preparation and Revision|

 |Summer Term 2:||Geographical Applications – Human and Physical Fieldwork Enquiry||N/A|

 |Click the links below to download your personalised learning checklist:|

 |Revision links for GCSE course:|

 |How can parents support their child’s progress in this subject?

 Parents can encourage their child to be aware of what is going on in the world by reading newspapers and watching the news then discussing this with their child.
 Parents should also support their child with one hour’s independent study each week.

 Homework will build on the knowledge and skills they have learnt in the classroom, develop retrieval skills and encourage them to discover geography further outside the classroom

-Geography Journal club runs every Thursday – This provides learners with a space to investigate geographical topics further, discover how geography is represented in film, how geography is in the world around us.
+Geography Journal club runs every Friday lunchtime – This provides learners with a space to investigate geographical topics further, discover how geography is represented in film, how geography is in the world around us.
 Learners will have the opportunity to turn key concepts into real life on a creative and visual way.